Saartje87/SandwichJS/docs/model.md

 var users = App.Model.factory('User').find();
 ~~~

-When your model needs some customization you can define your model.
-Make sure when defining a model that this is done before calling Model.factory method.
+When your model needs some customization you can define a model.<br/>
+Make sure when defining a model that this is done before calling `Model.factory` with the same model name because our factory method will define a model otherwise.
+This will speed up our next factory call.

 ~~~js
 Model.define('SpaceMonkey', {